Links to voting resources and answers to your questions.

 Note: If you have a mail ballot, you cannot just drop it off at your polling place on Election Day, but you CAN exchange your mail ballot for an in-person ballot and vote in person instead.

-Check the Supervisor of Elections webpage to see if Early Voting is being offered for the upcoming election.
+Check the Supervisor of Elections webpage to see if Early Voting is being offered for upcoming elections.
 Early Voting is always available for elections that include state or federal races, but it is not always available for local elections.
+Early Voting days, hours, and locations can change, so check the website or call the Supervisor of Elections (727-464-8683) for the most up-to-date information!

 If Early Voting is available, Pinellas County voters can go to any Early Voting location in Pinellas County, regardless of where in the county they live.